Joondalup railway station: Platforms

-Bus routes
+Bus services

 Joondalup station is served by the following Transperth bus routes, including the Central Area Transit (CAT) services which operate a free shuttle around the suburb on weekdays and selected public holidays.
 These routes are primarily operated by two electric buses in a special red livery, which entered service in February 2022 as the first fully electric buses for Transperth.
 In mid-2022, two more electric buses entered service in a normal green livery, operating fare-paying routes around the area.
 These buses are charged nightly at the Joondalup Bus Depot.

 Joondalup is also served by Transwa road coach services to Perth Coach Terminal and Geraldton.